hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 ---

-### 3. Tutor Student Management Page
+### 3. New Changes / Re-grading after essay submission?
+idea: the tutor makes a mistake and needs to fix their mistake

 **Status:** TODO
 **Priority:** High

 **Requirements:**
-- Create a "Student Page" for tutors to view their students
-- Display student information, progress, and submitted essays
 - Enable tutors to make changes to essays after grading
 - Provide ability to re-grade or edit feedback
-- Track student-tutor relationships

 ---